robindavidgames/ci-project05/README.md

     cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates/allauth/

 ### Create a home app
+- Create app with:

-- python3 manage.py startapp home
+    python3 manage.py startapp home

-- create templates directory: mkdir -p home/templates/home
+- Create templates directory: mkdir -p home/templates/home
-- in this, create index.html and make it extend base and load static:
+- In this, create index.html and make it extend base and load static:

     {% extends "base.html" %}
     {% load static %}

-- create a view to render the template.
+- Create a view to render the template.
 Go to views.py
-- create a urls.py file in home app (using the file from the project directory as a template)
+- Create a urls.py file in home app (using the file from the project directory as a template)
-- create a blank view: path('', views.index, name="home")
+- Create a blank view:

+    path('', views.index, name="home")

-- and import views from the current directory: from . import views
+- And import views from the current directory:

+    from . import views

-- add the URLs to the project urls.py: path('', include('home.urls')),
+- Add the URLs to the project urls.py:

+    path('', include('home.urls')),

 - In settings.py, add "home" to installed apps.

 ### Install Bootsrap
 - Bootstrap is installed when using the Bootstrap Starter in the base.html file.
-- Base template modified from Bootstrap starter template: https://getbootstrap.com/docs/4.6/getting-started/introduction/#starter-template

 ### Create products app
+- Create app:

-- python3 manage.py startapp products
+    python3 manage.py startapp products

-- add to installed apps in settings.py
+- Add to installed apps in settings.py
-- create model for the products in products/models.py
+- Create model for the products in products/models.py
-- do a migrations dry run to identify potential issues.
+- Do a migrations dry run to identify potential issues.

-- python3 manage.py makemigrations --dry-run
+    python3 manage.py makemigrations --dry-run

-- make migrations then migrate with plan flag to make sure there are no issues with models
+- Make migrations then migrate with plan flag to make sure there are no issues with models.

-- python3 manage.py migrate --plan
+    python3 manage.py migrate --plan

-- migrate.
+- Migrate.
-- register product model in products/admin.py
+- Register product model in products/admin.py

-- from .models import Product
+    from .models import Product
-- admin.site.register(Product)
+    admin.site.register(Product)

 ## Project Deployment
 ### Deploying to Heroku
 - Create new app, give it a name, and choose closest region.
 - On Resources tab, create a Heroku Postgres add-on.

-- pip3 install dj_database_url
+    pip3 install dj_database_url
-- pip3 install psycopg2-binary
+    pip3 install psycopg2-binary

-- Freeze requirements: pip3 freeze > requirements.txt
+- Freeze requirements:

+    pip3 freeze > requirements.txt

 - Add import dj_database_url to settings.py
 - Comment out the default database configuration.
 - Create a new database and pass it the DATABASE_URL from Heroku app/settings/Config Vars

     DATABASES = {
         'default': dj_database_url.parse()
     }

 - Now need to run migrations again.
-Begin with python3 manage.py showmigrations, then python3 manage.py migrate.
+Begin with "python3 manage.py showmigrations", then "python3 manage.py migrate".
 - At this point, need to create database - importing it from a json if that was used.
-- Create a new superuser with python3 manage.py createsuperuser
+- Create a new superuser with:

+    python3 manage.py createsuperuser

 - Revert database changes before commiting, so that Heroku database URL doesn't end up in version control.
-- Install gunicorn and freeze into requirements file: pip3 install gunicorn
+- Install gunicorn and freeze into requirements file:

+    pip3 install gunicorn

 - Create a Procfile to tell Heroku to create a web dyno.

     web: gunicorn endless_explorer.wsgi:application

-- Log in to heroku: heroku login -i
+- Log in to heroku:

+    heroku login -i

-- Disable collect static: heroku config:set DISABLE_COLLECTSTATIC=1 --app endless-explorer
+- Disable collect static:

+    heroku config:set DISABLE_COLLECTSTATIC=1 --app endless-explorer

 - Update allowed hosts in settings.py

     ALLOWED_HOSTS = ['endless-explorer.herokuapp.com', 'localhost']